asheftajwar/asheftajwar/README.md

 * Business automation
 * Third-party API integrations

-Much of my professional work has been built for clients and production environments, so this profile focuses on **public projects, engineering experiments, and systems I can openly share.**
+Much of my professional work has been built for clients and production environments, so this profile focuses on **public projects, engineering experiments and systems I can openly share.**

 ### 📌 What You'll Find Here

-This GitHub is where I document what I build, learn, and experiment with — with an emphasis on:
+This GitHub is where I document what I build, learn and experiment with — with an emphasis on:

 **Clean architecture · Practical engineering · Automation · Scalability · Continuous learning**